Rafflesiaceae/docopt-go/README.md

 ## Tests

-All tests from the Python version are implemented and passing at [Travis CI](https://travis-ci.org/docopt/docopt-go).
+All tests from the Python version are implemented.
 New language-agnostic tests have been added to [test_golang.docopt](test_golang.docopt).

 To run tests for docopt-go, use `go test`.